Advertiser disclosure

 3. Different goals require different investments

-One thing you have to accept as a new investor is that there are different investment strategies for every stage of life.
+One thing you have to accept as a new investor is that you set different investment goals using different investment strategies for every stage of life.

 4. Learn to be patient